Polls close in historic Chicago mayoral election to replace Rahm Emanuel

 Polls have closed in Chicago's mayoral election, in which a former federal prosecutor who has never held elected office was vying Tuesday against a powerful official whose political career spans decades -- providing voters a clear contrast in a historic runoff already assured of elevating a black woman to lead the nation's third-largest city.

-The race to succeed Mayor Rahm Emanuel, who opted not to run for re-election, comes days after Chicago state prosecutors stunned the nation by opting to drop charges against actor Jussie Smollet, who was accused of faking a hate-crime attack that implicated supporters of President Trump.
-Prosecutors have said they did not intend to vindicate Smollet, but the actor publicly claimed exoneration -- leading comedians to mock him, and police unions and the mayor's office to cry foul.
+The race to succeed Mayor Rahm Emanuel, who opted not to run for re-election, comes days after Chicago state prosecutors stunned the nation by opting to drop charges against actor Jussie Smollett, who was accused of faking a hate-crime attack that implicated supporters of President Trump.
+Prosecutors have said they did not intend to vindicate Smollett, but the actor publicly claimed exoneration -- leading comedians to mock him, and police unions and the mayor's office to cry foul.

 Lori Lightfoot, 56, who had served as an assistant U.S. attorney before entering private practice, emerged as the surprising leader in the first round of voting in February when 14 candidates were on the ballot.
 She was matched up against Toni Preckwinkle, a former schoolteacher who served on the Chicago City Council for 19 years before becoming Cook County Board president in 2011.